 - Less availability of family members to assist with social activities

-The key is active intervention.
-A lack of socialization can lead to the very difficulties that prevent it.
 Without intervention, this can quickly develop into a vicious cycle that is difficult to escape.
-That’s why it’s important to get involved early on before any of the above obstacles become rooted in our senior loved one’s lives.
+It’s important to get involved early on before any of the above obstacles become rooted in our senior loved one’s lives.

 Fortunately, it’s never too late.
-The longer you wait, the more difficult it will become to develop the necessary social life.
-But there are always positive ways to intervene, no matter how far the problem has progressed.
+There are always positive ways to intervene, no matter how far the problem has progressed.

 6 Ways Seniors Can Cultivate a Healthy Social Life

 For many older adults, continued socialization doesn’t happen on its own.
-Strategies, commitment and diligence are often required.
-Here are 6 ways that seniors and their loved ones can cultivate a healthy social life:
+Below are 6 ways that seniors can cultivate a healthy social life.
+Loved ones can help by ensuring that older adults have adequate transportation.

 - Build and maintain positive relationships with grandchildren.